 - Undertaking research necessary to support conservation treatments

 - Preparing documentation for exhibitions/loans

-- Enrollment in a recognized graduate art conservation training program, seeking to complete internship requirement, or post graduate proposing focused study on specific area of interest
+- Graduate student in a recognized art conservation training program looking to complete internship requirement, or post graduate proposing focused study on specific area of interest

 - Facility with Microsoft Word, Excel, and database programs (training in use of the Museum’s database system will be provided)

 - Ability to perform tasks in professional manner and with discretion when working with confidential records